lumiralabs/lumos/README.md

 }'
 ```

-or use the python client:
+Use the python client to access lumos APIs remotely

 ```python
 from lumos import LumosClient